dedunu/tech/_posts/2016-03-02-hdfs-how-to-recover-corrupted-hdfs.md

 ---
 layout: post
-title: HDFS - How to recover corrupted HDFS metadata in Hadoop 1.2.X?
+title: "HDFS - How to recover corrupted HDFS metadata in Hadoop 1.2.X?"
 ---

 You might have Hadoop in your production.
 And sometimes Tera-bytes of data is residing in Hadoop.
 HDFS metadata can get corrupted. `Namenode` won't start in such cases.
 When you check `Namenode` logs you might see exceptions.